Respiratory surveillance report

 5.1 Admissions and occupancy

-Community acquired emergency influenza inpatients continued to increase while RSV and COVID inpatients has remained stable.
-(Figure 5.2).
+Community acquired emergency influenza inpatients are decreasing while RSV and COVID-19 inpatients have remained stable (Figure 5.2).

 Weekly number of community-acquired emergency influenza, RSV and COVID-19 hospital admissions, by year and epidemiological week